lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 ```
 [rcs] sensitive-value1
 [rcs] value2
-[rcs] sensitive-value3
-[rcs] value4
-[rcs] sensitive-value5
-[rcs] value6
-[rcs] sensitive-value7
-[rcs] value8
 ```

-As with many things processed on IDM side, you can use [property value substitution](https://backstage.forgerock.com/docs/idm/7.3/setup-guide/using-property-substitution.html) in the "custom(Sensitive)Configuration" values.
-In addition to the IDM variables, in Identity Cloud, you can reference [Environment-Specific Variables and Secrets (ESVs)](https://qa.forgerock.com/docs/docs-pr/idcloud/antora/594/idcloud/latest/tenants/esvs.html) in a connector configuration.
+You can use [property value substitution](https://backstage.forgerock.com/docs/idm/7.3/setup-guide/using-property-substitution.html) in "custom(Sensitive)Configuration" values in a connection configuration.
+In addition to the IDM variables, in Identity Cloud, you can also reference [Environment-Specific Variables and Secrets (ESVs)](https://backstage.forgerock.com/docs/idcloud/latest/tenants/esvs.html).
+Doing so can help with environment-specific configuration—especially in controlled environments, such as staging and production in Identity Cloud, where the connection configuration properties is immutable.

 For example: